 - Lens: 100×100 mm

 - Application type: Marking

 - Product: Plastic cup

 - Marking type: Dynamic

 - Production speed: 100 m/min.

-Do you need more information about laser marking on PET cups?
+Do you need more information about Laser marking on PET glasses?
 Please, don’t hesitate to contact us.